Govt invited EoI for setting up mega food parks: Minister

-New Delhi, Feb 9 (IANS) The Centre on Tuesday said that it has invited expression of interest for setting up mega food parks in the country under the Mega Food Park Scheme (MFPS).
+New Delhi: The Centre on Tuesday said that it has invited expression of interest for setting up mega food parks in the country under the Mega Food Park Scheme (MFPS).

 In a written reply in the Lok Sabha, the Minister of State for Food and Processing Industries, Rameswar Teli, said that the ministry had floated expression of interest (EoI) for submission of proposals for setting up mega food parks on February 3.